kpullagu/aws-coveo-workshop-stackset/README.md

 A production-ready, multi-account AWS workshop demonstrating AI-powered search and answering using Coveo's platform integrated with AWS Bedrock AgentCore Runtime, deployed via AWS CloudFormation StackSets across multiple accounts in an AWS Organization.

+## Note: This setup will only work for Multi-Account AWS deployment (Master Org with Child Accounts).
+If you need to deploy this stackset to your individual AWS account, you will have to make changes to the scripts.
 ---

 ## 📋 Table of Contents